Retail Methodology

 = US Dollars Surplus * % Animal Feed

-= US Dollars Surplus * % Biomaterials / processing
+= US Dollars Surplus * % Industrial uses

-= $__retail_example_us_dollars_biomaterial_processing__ US dollars __retail_example_refed_food_category__ sent to biomaterials / processing
+= $__retail_example_us_dollars_industrial_uses__ US dollars Tomatoes sent to industrial uses

-= US Dollars Surplus * % Co/anaerobic digestion
+= US Dollars Surplus * % Anaerobic digestion

-= $__retail_example_us_dollars_anaerobically_digested__ US dollars __retail_example_refed_food_category__ sent to co/ anaerobic digestion
+= $__retail_example_us_dollars_anaerobic_digestion__ US dollars Tomatoes sent to anaerobic digestion

 US Dollars Land application